-Three awards will be given to develop an original service learning and volunteerism project, or to develop and expand an existing project, to respond to a specific community need.
+Three awards will be given to develop an original service learning and volunteerism project, develop and expand an existing project, or respond to a specific community need.

-For both competitions, applications will be judged on the following criteria:
+For both competitions, applications will be reviewed on the following criteria:

 - Does the application clearly and effectively show that the community problem/need exists and should be addressed?